nathancarter/weblurch/doc/plan.md

    in the document.
  * Make ordinary keyboard motions of the cursor able to enter and exit MathQuill instances.
+ * Make keyboard and mouse actions that create/extend a selection (e.g., shift-arrows, shift-click, click-and-drag) unable to select only a portion of a MathQuill object, but instead select all or none of it.
  * Consider whether you can render the MathQuill using [MathJax](http://www.mathjax.org/) when the cursor exits, to get prettier results.